 The information contained in this document is based on present circumstances, intentions and guidelines, and may require subsequent modifications.
 Although Mirova and its affiliates have taken all reasonable precautions to verify that the information contained in this document comes from reliable sources, a significant amount of this information comes from publicly available sources and/or has been provided or prepared by third parties.
 Mirova and its affiliates bear no responsibility for the descriptions and summaries contained in this document.
 No reliance may be placed for any purpose whatsoever on the validity, accuracy, durability or completeness of the information or opinion contained in this document, or any other information provided in relation to the Fund.
-Recipients should also note that this document to update or revise any forward-looking information, whether due to new information, future events or to any other reason.
+Recipients should also note that this document contains forward-looking information, issued on the date of this presentation.
+Mirova makes no commitment to update or revise any forward-looking information, whether due to new information, future events or to any other reason.
 Mirova and its affiliates reserve the right to modify or remove this information at any time without notice.